 - Full of pumpkin pie spices, like cinnamon, ginger, and nutmeg

-Why you'll love this recipe
+Why we love this pumpkin cookie recipe

-Pumpkin puree is also delicious in Pumpkin Cranberry Hand Pies.
+Pumpkin purée is also delicious in Pumpkin Cranberry Hand Pies.

 Ingredients: